 (3) A licence is not renewable as of right.

-(4) The Commissioner may treat an application for the renewal of a licence as an application for the grant of a licence and, in particular, may require the applicant to produce the firearm for inspection.
+(4) The Commissioner may treat an application for the renewal of a licence as an application for the grant of a licence and, in particular, may require the applicant to produce a current firearm serviceability certificate for the firearm.

 (5) The fee prescribed for the renewal of a licence is subject to apportionment under section 18(4) of the Act as if it were payable for the issue of the licence.

 [Regulation 3B inserted in Gazette 16 Nov 2007 p.
-5727.]
+5727; amended in Gazette 6 Nov 2009 p.
+4418.]

 4. Notices of renewal